zah08k/back-testing_algo_trading_strategies/README.md

 etc.

-Considering the example above, at the end we would have 11-12 years out-of-sample results.
+Considering the example above, we would have 11-12 years out-of-sample results.
 With the 80/20 method, however, we would only have around 3-4 years out-of-sample results.

 The walk-forward method is more challenging to code, since there are multiple iterations going on.
 In this code I can choose to optimize 1 parameter and also find the best filters.